Nikhilesh1111/hi/appendix.md

 &emsp;&emsp; Unsigned characters are declared as (unsigned char) and they are always non negative and Signed characters are declared as(signed char) they can be negative or positive.

-&emsp;&emsp; There is only one definition for integer(int).There is space generated for long and short int automatically.
-The int type represents signed values unless specified otherwise.For unsigned integers we need to declare them as (unsigned int) and this type will store only positive values.
+&emsp;&emsp; There is only one definition for integer(num).There is space generated for long and short num automatically.
+The int type represents signed values unless specified otherwise.For unsigned integers we need to declare them as (unsigned num) and this type will store only positive values.

 &emsp;&emsp; There is only definition for non integer values which is(real) which is used to store values containing decimal places.